DA04/fitness_data_regression_analysis/README.md

 # Regression Analysis for fitness data
+The original article with the detailed description is available [here](https://habr.com/ru/post/666024/)

  This repo contains following scripts examples:
  1. FTP test general chart example built from parsed FIT data with Python and visualized with the help of matplotlib.
 [The script](FTP.py) contains basic calculations for FTP value.
  ![FTP test chart example](/ftp_test.png)